Yang 3 in 2D: Production

 The episode was originally called "Yin 3 in 2D," but was later changed to "Yang 3 in 2D."
 Mel Damski (who directed "An Evening with Mr. Yang" in 2009) returned to direct.
 The episode was co-written by Andy Berman (the writer of "An Evening with Mr. Yang" and "Mr. Yin Presents...") and star James Roday (who also wrote and directed "Mr. Yin Presents...").
 Due to special guest star Cybill Shepherd's schedule, "Yang 3 in 2D" was forced to be filmed before many of the preceding episodes.
 Guest stars Ally Sheedy and Jimmi Simpson also returned as their respective characters Yang and Mary.
 It was later announced that Mena Suvari would make an appearance as Allison Cowley, a woman who had been kidnapped by Yin.
 Special guest star Peter Weller appeared as Mr. Yin.
 Due to the replacement of Liam James (Young Shawn) with Skyler Gisondo, the photo of Yang with Shawn had to be re-edited to include Gisondo as Young Shawn, a situation Lassiter makes light of by commenting that the photo appears photo-shopped.
 An error is included in the episode when Shawn, Gus, Lassiter, and Juliet are watching Mary's tapes.
 Shawn claims that one of the videos was filmed 2 days before Mary died (during "Mr. Yin Presents...").
 The video, however, gives the date of recording as July 30, and Mary died on February 24 according to the previous installment of the trilogy.

 Reception

 As with the previous Yin/Yang installment, Jonah Krakow of IGN praised the episode.
 He said that, while the resolution was a bit of a let-down, it was overall a good way to end the fifth season.
 The episode received a rating of 8.5 out of 10 from the same website.

 The episode was viewed by 2.90 million people (on the original airdate), which was down roughly 50 thousand viewers from the previous season finale ("Mr. Yin Presents...").

+Trivia

+For some reason, the writers of this episode chose to write in a character with the same name as Timothy Omundson's real wife.
+In the episode, Allison Cowley is played by Mena Suvari.
+In real life, Allison Cowley is married to Timothy Omundson (since 1997), and is played by Allison Cowley.